cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ### Deactivate the Video Player

-We'll deactivate the `Video Player` as it's not being used.
+Finally, we'll deactivate the `Video Player` as it's not being used.

 ### Completed Code